neuralcodinglab/Xarphos-Unity/README.md

 ### Remarks

 - VR development: the currently included versions use the webcam/phonecam as input for the simulations.
 If you want to adapt the simulation for virtual environments, you can replace the WebCamTexture with a RenderTexture that receives input from a virtual camera.
+- This repository is not actively maintained and the main branch mostly contains some older code for basic simulations.
+Other branches contain some experimental scripts that have been used for different projects.